*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 If you find yourself in the southern Massachusetts city of Attleboro, swing by the Capron Park Zoo for a day of wild fun.
 This zoo boasts eight acres that are home to around 100 different animals.
 Expect to see goats, foxes, red pandas, and even some sloths during your visit.

-Capron Park Zoo, like other zoos on this list, has education programs to participate in.
+Like other New England zoos on this list, Capron Park Zoo has educational programs you can participate in.
 You can also book self-guided tours if you have a group.
 And, if you head to the zoo in October, you could attend events during the Howl-a-Weekends.
-If you don’t want to attend in-person events just yet, you can also attend virtual zoo adventures.
 There’s plenty to do and see at this lovely Massachusetts zoo!

 York’s Wild Kingdom